sismics/docs/README.md

 #### Requirements

 - Java 11
-- Tesseract 3 or 4 for OCR
+- Tesseract 4 for OCR
 - ffmpeg for video thumbnails
 - mediainfo for video metadata extraction
 - A webapp server like [Jetty](http://eclipse.org/jetty/) or [Tomcat](http://tomcat.apache.org/)